symfony/webpack-encore/README.rst

     // ...

-Using SASS
+Using Sass
 ----------

-To use the SASS pre-processor, first install the dependencies:
+To use the Sass pre-processor, first install the dependencies:

 .. code-block:: terminal